Xbox2020/BIBA-Patients-Services-Dashboard-Delirium-and-Dementia-in-a-Hospital-Management-Environment./README.md

 #### 3. Undersand the Data
-•	Opena and connect to all related files.
+•	Open and connect to all related files.
 •	Watch Installation videos in Youtube Channel

-#### 3. Start & Test  the app
+#### 4. Start & Test  the app
 						python app.py
 ________________________________________